-Last month of the Financial Year 2020-21 is about to end and this calls for certain checkpoints that each business shall ensure before they close the financial year.
+As Financial Year 2021-22 has been completed, it calls for certain checkpoints that each business shall ensure before they close their books.
 Our team of experts have listed below points to ensure accountants and management are on top of the year end checklist and the same have been listed below for your perusal.

 - Collecting Loan & FD statements: Accountants are advised to collect all running loans & Fixed Deposits and records actual/accrued interests properly.